 Records from this era are largely stored at the National Archives in Washington, DC.
 Due to the frequency of requests for this type of information by people conducting genealogical research, the National Archives have made the majority of this data available on 6 rolls of microfilm.

-This site was created by Candace Clifford who works as a freelance researcher in the National Archives.
-She has developed finding aids for records on lighthouses and lifesaving stations as well as a list of other resources for researchers and educators.
+This site was created by Candace Clifford who worked as a freelance researcher in the National Archives.
+She developed finding aids for records on lighthouses and lifesaving stations as well as a list of other resources for researchers and educators.
 The site also includes a lighthouse history blog for topics of interest to lighthouse enthusiasts.
-Her company name is Cypress Communications and she can be reached at firstname.lastname@example.org.

 Boston Lighthouse is the only lighthouse in America that is still maintained by keepers on a regular basis.